qiskit-community/qiskit-aqt-provider/docs/index.rst

   pip install qiskit-aqt-provider

+.. warning:: Some dependencies might be pinned or tightly constrained to ensure optimal performance.
+If you encounter conflicts for your use case, please `open an issue <https://github.com/qiskit-community/qiskit-aqt-provider/issues/new/choose>`_.

 Define a circuit that generates 2-qubit Bell state and sample it on a simulator backend running on the local machine:

 .. jupyter-execute::